 When we incorporate the kind and non-judgemental aspect of mindfulness into our being it benefits our relationship with ourself and others – right in the midst of our busy, stressful lives.
 Once we know how to do it, we can do it anytime, any place, anywhere.

 Mindfulness is rooted in Eastern spiritual traditions but in more recent years has been adapted into well researched, secular programmes widely available in medical, mental health and wellness settings.
 These programmes include Mindfulness-Based Stress Reduction (MBSR) and Mindfulness-Based Cognitive Therapy (MBCT).
+See my ‘mindfulness for wellbeing’ page for more details on this.

 Mindfulness is the practice of directing attention to what is happening in the present moment in contrast to our more habitual states of mind where we are often preoccupied with memories, fantasies, worries or planning.
 Although we are often unaware of the current of our thinking, it has a profound effect on how we live our lives, as well on our mental and emotional health.